MirolimMajidov/EventMessaging/README.md

 }
 ```

-Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IRabbitMqEventPublisher` by passing the type of event (`UserCreated`), we want to publish.
+Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IMessageBrokerEventPublisher` by passing the type of event (`UserCreated`), we want to publish.
 Your application is now ready to use this publisher.
 Inject the `IEventSenderManager` interface from anywhere in your application, and use the `Send` method to publish your `UserCreated` event.

 ```